bigdata-i523/hid325/notebook.md

 * 10/20/17: Fixed issues and updated paper1 file
 * 10/21/17: Reviewed articles and began working on paper2
 * 10/20/17: Read on big data and economics
+* 10/21/17: Watched video on big data applications and sports informatics

 # PRACTICE
 * 09/01/17-09/08/17: Purchased rasberry pi 3